apple/swift-http-structured-headers/README.md

 let serialized = try encoder.encode(AcceptCH(items: ["Sec-CH-Example", "Sec-CH-Example-2"]))
 ```

 However, structured header field values can be substantially more complex.
-Structured header fields can make use of 4 containers and 6 base item types.
+Structured header fields can make use of 4 containers and 8 base item types.
 The containers are:

 1. Dictionaries.
 These are top-level elements and associate token keys with values.
 The values may be items, or may be inner lists, and each value may also have parameters associated with them. `StructuredFieldValues` can model dictionaries as either Swift objects (where the property names are dictionary keys).
 2. Lists.
 These are top-level elements, providing a sequence of items or inner lists.
 Each item or inner list may have parameters associated with them. `StructuredFieldValues` models these as Swift objects with one key, `items`, that must be a collection of entries.
 3. Inner Lists.
 These are lists that may be sub-entries of a dictionary or a list.
 The list entries are items, which may have parameters associated with them: additionally, an inner list may have parameters associated with itself as well. `StructuredFieldValues` models these as either Swift `Array`s _or_, if it's important to extract parameters, as a two-field Swift `struct` where one field is called `items` and contains an `Array`, and other field is called `parameters` and contains a dictionary.
 4. Parameters.
-Parameters associated token keys with items without parameters.
+Parameters associate token keys with items without parameters.
 These are used to store metadata about objects within a field. `StructuredFieldValues` models these as either Swift objects (where the property names are the parameter keys) or as Swift dictionaries.

 The base types are: